joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/03/16/opinion/cuomo-metoo.html?searchResultPosition=4

 **A Meat War Is Waged Across State Lines**\
-`In a ceremonial effort to discourage meat consumption, the governor of Colorado declared March 20 “MeatOut Day.”
+`In a ceremonial effort to discourage meat consumption, the Colorado governor declared March 20 “MeatOut Day.”
 Then Nebraska’s governor announced “Meat on the Menu Day,” seeking to do just the opposite.`\
 https://nytimes.com/2021/03/16/us/meatout-day-colorado-nebraska.html?searchResultPosition=5

 **Were the Airline Bailouts Really Needed?**\